House Fly Control - FAQ's

 The female flies lay a 500 or more eggs in batches of around 100.
 These hatch within 24 hours and if conditions are conducive, mature and pupate in a matter of days.
-The adult flies soon hatch and live for a few weeks or so, depending on conditions.
+The adult flies soon hatch and live for a few weeks or so, depending on environment.

 The House flies larvae feed on a wide variety of decaying matter.
-These include rubbish, dead animals, faeces, unprotected/covered food, sewage and manure etc.
+These include rubbish, dead animals, faeces, unprotected/covered food, sewage, and manure, etc.

 These flies are a major nuisance in food rooms, restaurants and food outlets of all kinds.
-They are not susceptible to ultra violet light traps, meaning they hang around food, and customers!
+They are not susceptible to ultraviolet light traps, meaning they hang around food and customers!
 All is not lost though.
 We can apply pesticides very safely to the surfaces on which they like to rest.

 The reason surface application of insecticide can prove so effective resides with a very unpleasant behavior of these flies.